The Scottish Government has published its proposals for a National Care Service. The three-month

 Living Wage but developing a timescale for raising pay levels to the equivalent of health and local

-• A national workforce plan for social care, based on the principles of Fair Work and including a
+government over an agreed period of time. - A national workforce plan for social care, based on the principles of Fair Work and including a

-• Substantial extra investment in social care as a matter of urgency, including funding for councils to
+strategy for immediate training and professional development. - Substantial extra investment in social care as a matter of urgency, including funding for councils to

 begin to rebuild in-house capacity.
-Social care is not a cost but an important economic sector.
+Social care is not a cost but an important economic sector. - A reformed model of commissioning and procurement that ensures care is only purchased from

 providers who are transparent about their operations, pay their taxes, recognise trade unions, and